mariot/thebestwebsite/README.md

 [Open an issue](https://github.com/denysvitali/thebestmotherfuckingwebsite/issues) and let's discuss it.
 If you want to implement it yourself do it freely and make a PR.

 ## Want to create a blog with a similar theme?
-Check out [The Best Motherfucking Blog Theme](https://github.com/denysvitali/hugo-thebestmotherfuckingblog) or try [HugoModo Best Motherfucking Website](https://github.com/hugomodo/hugomodo-best-motherfucking-website) by [thombruce](https://github.com/thombruce).
+Check out [The Best Blog Theme](https://github.com/denysvitali/hugo-thebestmotherfuckingblog) or try [HugoModo Best Website](https://github.com/hugomodo/hugomodo-best-motherfucking-website) by [thombruce](https://github.com/thombruce).